 If you are not sure what to do, ask your doctor or pharmacist.

-Do not drive or operate machinery until you know how Valpam affects you.
-Valpam may cause drowsiness, dizziness or poor concentration in some people.
+Do not drive or operate machinery until you know how VALPAM affects you.
+This medicine may cause drowsiness, dizziness or poor concentration in some people.
 If any of these occur, do not drive, operate machinery or do anything else that could be dangerous.

 Be careful if you are elderly, unwell or taking other medicines.
 Some people may experience side effects such as drowsiness, dizziness, confusion or unsteadiness, which may increase the risk of a fall.